Northeast Community College: History

-Northeast Community College was founded as two separate colleges, Northeastern Nebraska College, founded in 1928, and Northeast Nebraska Technical College, founded in 1967.
-The current college was announced in 1971 after the Nebraska State Legislature passed a bill to make eight technical community colleges.
-The colleges officially merged, forming what was then known as Northeast Technical Community College on July 1, 1973.
+In 1928, the Norfolk Board of Education established Norfolk Junior College as a part of the public school system.
+The board separated the junior college from the public school district in 1968, and renamed it the Northeastern Nebraska College.

+Separately, in 1965, the Nebraska Legislature passed a law allowing voters in Norfolk and the surrounding area to create a vocational school district.
+In 1967, the State Board of Education approved a proposal to create the Northeast Nebraska Vocational-Technical School District, which included Antelope, Boyd, Burt, Cedar, Cuming, Dixon, Holt, Knox, Madison, Pierce, Stanton, Thurston, Wayne, and Wheeler counties.
+Voters approved the creation of the district on June 27, 1967, with 82 percent of the vote.
+The technical college opened in 1969, and on November 7, 1972, voters in Brown, Dakota, Garfield, Keya Paha, and Rock counties, and northern Boone and northwestern Dodge counties, voted to join the Northeast Nebraska Technical College district.

+In 1971, the state legislature established a statewide system of community technical colleges, which merged junior colleges with vocational-technical schools, effective on July 1, 1973.
+The college's board of governors approved a plan to consolidate all classes on the same campus, and the schools were merged into the Northeast Nebraska Technical Community College.

-In 1991, the Legislature passed a bill removing the word "technical" from all community college names.
-Northeast Technical Community College was officially re-branded to Northeast Community College that same year.
+In 1991, the Legislature passed a bill removing the word "technical" from all community college names, and the college was neamed the Northeast Community College.
 In February 2005, Northeast Community College and Wayne State College jointly announced a new campus in South Sioux City.
 The college opened at the campus, known as Westside Tech Park, in August of that same year.
-In August 2008, the college opened an education wing in West Point.

-In 2010, the college opened the J. Paul and Eleanor McIntosh College of Nursing.
-The nursing school was made in partnership with the University of Nebraska Medical Center.
+In 2010, the college opened the J. Paul and Eleanor McIntosh College of Nursing in partnership with the University of Nebraska Medical Center.
 In 2024, the college re-branded to a new logo, with an N containing an arrow pointing Northeast.